fbpx

 • We made a plan for family travel–and talked through their long-term retirement income.
 They have a few exciting family vacations in the works that their sons will never forget.

-• They set up an endowment through Habitat for Humanity so they can give more now and fully fund a project after they’ve passed away.
+• They set up an endowment through Convoy of Hope so they can give more now and fully fund a project after they’ve passed away.

 • We created a plan for involving their kids in charitable giving.
 They’re working with their favorite charities to share their intentions and be part of the organizations’ visions now, so that someday, their boys can be a part of carrying on that legacy of generosity.